jeroenrnl/zoph/FAQ.md

 are shown in italics and preceded by [vo].
 To fix this simply open the correct language file in the lang/ directory and add a transltions of the missing string (the English string should already be present in the file).
-If you make an additions please send me an email (zoph@zoph.org).
+Please share your changes, through an issue or fork + pull request.

 ### Why do I see a bunch of code when I try to access Zoph? ###